 Compared to travelling around the rest of Europe, it’s a lot harder to travel to the UK with a dog.
-With pet dogs not allowed on the Eurostar train or to fly in the cabins of planes, there’s not many options available to people travelling to the UK with a dog.
+With pet dogs not allowed on the Eurostar train or to fly in the cabins of planes, pu there’s not many options available to people travelling to the UK with a dog.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.

-Our crossing on the Dieppe to Newhaven ferry took place on a cloudy day in early May, costing us £59 for 2 adults and a dog.
+Our crossing on the Dieppe to Newhaven ferry took place on a cloudy day in early May of 2017, costing us £59 for 2 adults and a dog.
 (The ferry fare fluctuates depending on the day and time, but the cost for a dog is always £18.)

 Arriving at the Ferry Port in Dieppe

 After catching a train at Paris St-Lazare just before 8am and changing once, we arrived at Dieppe train station at 10am.
 From there it was a short taxi ride to the ferry terminal, which we shared with a friendly gentleman who was familiar with the route.

-Then at the car deck, it’s time to leave them in one of the 2 or 3 kennels.
+Then at the car deck, it’s time to leave your dog in one of the two or three kennels provided.
 On our crossing, Schnitzel was the only dog – it didn’t seem like it was common for foot passengers to have dogs.

 It was sad to leave Schnitzel behind by himself in the kennel area (and we couldn’t access it during the trip), but at least it was just a 4 hour journey ahead of us.
 For us, it went quite fast, between having lunch at the onboard restaurant and using our laptops in the lounge area.

-Heading downstairs once we reached Newhaven in England, it was a bit confusing.
+When we headed downstairs once we reached Newhaven in England, it was a bit confusing.
 The foot passengers were disembarking from a different deck, and no-one directed us to the kennel area.
 Upon reaching Schnitzel, we put him back into his carry-bag and then we were taken by ourselves in a mini-bus to the arrival area.

 Once we had passed through immigration, it was then a short walk to Newhaven Town station.
 The train with 1 change to London’s Victoria Station isn’t too long, at 1 1/2 hours.
 Although once you took into account our metro trips in both Paris and London at either end, it was about 13 hours of travel time for both of us and our dog!